ankaAR/bestiario5e/_creatures/steam-mephit.md

 condition_immunities: "Envenenado"
 ---

 ***Death Burst.*** When the mephit dies, it explodes in a cloud of steam.
-Each creature within 5 ft. of the mephit must succeed on a DC 10 Dexterity saving throw or take 4 (1d8) fire damage.
+Each creature within 5 pies (1.5 mts)of the mephit must succeed on a DC 10 Dexterity saving throw or take 4 (1d8) fire damage.

 ***Innate Spellcasting (1/Día).*** The mephit can innately cast blur, requiring no material components.
 Its innate spellcasting ability is Charisma.